smueller92/web-xmpp-chat-client/README.md

 - Lists your Contacts (Roster)
 - Enter/Exit Group Chats
 ## Installation
-- Download and Install the Server (Oracle Virtual Box): https://www.virtualbox.org/
+- Download and Install Oracle Virtual Box: https://www.virtualbox.org/
+- Download Openfire RTC Server'openfire_4.0.4_all.deb' from this repository (NOTE: This application works only with Openfire Version 4.0.4!)